-1. Increase the Color Contrast
+1. Increase the [Color] Contrast

 Make sure you strategically place bright contrasting colors around the house to help identify and locate items.
-For example, keep your phone, keys or wallet in a bright tray or dish so they’re easy to find.
+For example, keep your phone, keys, or wallet in a bright tray or dish so they’re easy to find.

-Consider replacing cabinet and doorknobs with colors that stand out.
+Consider replacing cabinets and doorknobs with colors that stand out.
 For instance, choosing black knobs on white cabinets and doors will make it easier for you to find and grasp them.
 You can also add brightly colored tape to kitchen utensils and remote controls.
 We further recommend you place brightly colored non-slip tape or a contrasting or textured strip of flooring in front of a staircase to alert you to the stairs.

 Contrasting colors are just as useful for preparing food and beverages.
 Pour dark liquids (like coffee or tea) into white mugs, and light liquids (like milk) into darker colored mugs.
-If your mugs blend in with the color of your countertops, consider purchasing new ones in a contrasting color.
+If your mugs blend in with the [color] of your countertops, consider purchasing new ones in a contrasting color.

 2. Furnish Thoughtfully

-People with low vision may struggle to maintain eye contact or recognize faces of those who are far away.
-For this reason, it's worth moving sofas and armchairs close together.
+People with low vision may struggle to maintain eye contact or recognize the faces of those who are far away.
+For this reason, it’s worth moving sofas and armchairs close together.